Arithmetic Average Density Fusion -- Part I: Some Statistic and Information-theoretic Results: Simulations

 where $\mathbf{y}_{1,k}$ and $\mathbf{y}_{2,k}$ are the measurements of the target generated at sensor 1 and 2 at time $k$, respectively.

-Given that the measurements of two sensors are uncorrelated, the IC approach is Bayesian optimal.
+If the measurements of two sensors are uncorrelated, the IC approach is Bayesian optimal.
 The posterior densities yielded by the KFs/CKFs are Gaussian PDFs of which the NF, CI, CU fusion all result in a single Gaussian PDF.
-In contrast, the AA fusion of two Gaussian PDFs is a GM of two components for which we apply the merging scheme \cite{Salmond09} to maintain closed-form Gaussian recursion as required in KFs/CKFs.
-For the SIR filters, the AA fusion of two particle distributions remains a particle distribution (of a larger size namely $2N_p$ if two are merged into one) which is an advantage of the AA fusion.
+In contrast, the AA fusion of two Gaussian PDFs is a GM of two components for which we apply the merging scheme \citep{Salmond09} to maintain closed-form Gaussian recursion as required in KFs/CKFs. \Newrevis{We note that this will cause extra GM merging error}.
+For the SIR filters, the AA fusion of two particle distributions remains a particle distribution (of a larger size namely $2N_p$ if two are merged into one) which is the advantage of the AA fusion.
 However, in order to apply the NF, CI and CU fusion approach to the SIR filters, it is necessary to convert those particles to a parametric distribution for which we apply the Gaussian PDF.
 This particles-to-Gaussian conversion is also used in the AA fusion in order to calculate the suboptimal fusion weight \eqref{eq:suboptimalWeightGassuain}.
-After the fusion, $N_p$ new particles are re-sampled from the fused Gaussian PDF \cite{Li15}.
+After the fusion, $N_p$ new particles are re-sampled from the fused Gaussian PDF.

+{Matlab codes for reproducing the simulations are available at the following URL:\\ https://sites.google.com/site/tianchengli85/matlab-codes/aa-fusion.}